Jekwwer/markdown-workspace/docs/index.md

 2. **Open in Devcontainer**:

    - Open the project in VSCode.
-   - Run `Reopen in Container` to initialize the Devcontainer with all tools.
+   - Run `Reopen in Container` to initialize the Devcontainer.

 3. **Install Dependencies**: